PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Methodology

 \emph{3) Combining into patch network.} For a single data point $x_u$ in $S$ to unlearn, the patch network $c\left( x_u \right) $ can be expressed as

 where $H$ is the upper bound of $m(x)$ obtained in the linear region $S$.

 Based on the above steps, Theorem \ref{the:main} provides ideal and certifiable unlearning guarantee for a given data point by producing a targeted patch.
-This is highly desirable to precisely remove a small amount of data points.
-Next, we further illustrate how to efficiently apply PRUNE to handle unlearning of multiple data points and entire class cases respectively.
+Next, we further illustrate how to efficiently apply PRUNE to handle unlearning of multiple data points.